 After battling typhoid fever for a while, Abigail Adams passed away on October 28, 1818.
 She was 73.
 Her final resting place was at United First Parish Church (“Church of the Presidents”) in Quincy, Massachusetts.
 The parish also serves as the resting place of most of her family members, including John Adams and John Quincy Adams.

 - From the over 1200 letters between John and Abigail, many historians commonly hold the view that Abigail was the better writer of the two.
 Bear in mind that Abigail self-educated herself.
 And John Adams himself was a very good writer.

 - Regardless of her slight taste for conservative ideas, Abigail was a big advocate for women’s right and education.
-She believed that a woman’s role was not only confide to being a man’s companion.
-All throughout her life, she campaigned for women to strive and achieve something for themselves.
+She believed that a woman’s role was not only restricted to being a man’s companion and help mate.
+All throughout her life, America’s second First Lady campaigned for women, encouraging her gender to strive and achieve something for themselves and the country.

 - During the America’s struggle for independence, she interacted extensively (via several hundreds of letters) with her husband John Adams.
 By then, Adams was serving in the Continental Congress in Philadelphia, Pennsylvania.
 Without a shred of doubt, Abigail’s sound advice and intellectual discussions had a huge impact on John Adams, one of America’s Founding Fathers.